 The RFP solicitation will aim to maximize use of underdeveloped City-owned assets and encourage private capital investment, offering developers a tremendous opportunity to access public land steps away from Lincoln Road in the heart of South Beach.
 Proposals must incorporate Class A office space and provide for replacement of any existing public parking.
-Any P3 project(s) on each of the four parcels would observe the surrounding CD-3 (Commercial, high intensity) zoning.
 Pursuant to the City's Charter, any long-term ground lease of the parcels would require approval at referendum by a majority of the electorate.
 Firms invited to participate in the RFP would include but not be limited to respondents to the RFLI.

 On April 8, 2021, the City conducted an industry webinar to promote the RFP and solicit questions and input from interested parties, which was attended by over eighty-five (85) non-City staff/consultant participants.
+The Administration is preparing to bring the RFP before the City Commission for consideration on June 23, 2021.
+If approved by the City Commission, the intent is to advertise the RFP for a 90-day period.